On constructions preserving the asymptotic topology of metric spaces: Straight Finite Decomposition Complexity

-\begin{proposition} Let $G$ be a countable group acting on a metric space $X$ with straight finite decomposition complexity.
+\begin{proposition} Let $G$ be a countable group in a left-invariant proper metric acting on a metric space $X$ by isometries.
+Suppose that $X$ has straight finite decomposition complexity.
 If there is a $x_0\in X$ so that for every $R>0$ the $R$-coarse stabilizer of $x_0$ has straight finite decomposition complexity, then $G$ has straight finite decomposition complexity. \end{proposition}